Skip to main content

 Food processing: dry ice blasting disperses pathogens, not eliminates them

 Peer-reviewed food microbiology research found dry ice blasting disperses live Listeria monocytogenes, E. coli, and Salmonella Typhimurium into surrounding air and cannot meet the 5 log₁₀ reduction threshold required to classify as disinfection (Food Microbiology via ScienceDirect, 2016).
 The study's authors concluded dry ice blasting should only be performed outside active production areas — a constraint incompatible with in-line equipment cleaning during shift changes.
 Vendor claims of "FDA-approved CO2" refer to gas purity under FDA 21 CFR food-grade standards — not process-level disinfection validation.
 CO2 purity approval and cleaning process disinfection validation are two separate regulatory determinations.
 A surface cleaned with food-grade CO2 can still fail food safety disinfection requirements because the process stops short of the 5 log₁₀ threshold required for FDA disinfection classification.
-Laser cleaning is non-dispersive — ablated material is captured by the fume extractor and does not contact adjacent food-contact surfaces.
-See food processing equipment laser cleaning for FSMA documentation context.
+Laser cleaning is non-dispersive — ablated material is captured by the fume extractor and does not contact adjacent food-contact surfaces, which is what lets in-line food processing equipment be cleaned during shift changes with FSMA-documentable parameters instead of only outside active production areas.

 Mold cleaning: ceramic insert thermal shock and surface precision